Temporary migrant worker exploitation review

 Enforce immigration and employment law to deter employer non-compliance through a fit-for-purpose offence and penalty regime.

-We recently consulted on a set of proposed changes that will prevent migrant exploitation, protect exploited migrants, and better enforce appropriate working conditions and immigration obligations.
+In October 2019, we consulted on a set of proposed changes that will prevent migrant exploitation, protect exploited migrants, and better enforce appropriate working conditions and immigration obligations.
 Consultation closed on 27 November.

-As part of the review, we commissioned wide-ranging research on the nature of temporary migrant worker exploitation, and the gaps and opportunities to address this.
+As part of the Review, we commissioned wide-ranging research on the nature of temporary migrant worker exploitation, and the gaps and opportunities to address this.
 This research was conducted through a third party, to provide an independent and confidential space to hear the experiences of migrant and international student groups, and to hear from unions and businesses.

 We also established a consultation group representing migrants, businesses, unions and international students.
 The group has provided perspectives as the review developed ideas.